 I love how regular, full-fat cheese tastes and melts, so that’s all I buy now.
-Again, I buy organic & grass-fed varieties which are higher in omega-3’s than conventional cheeses, so that the fat I’m eating is more good fat than bad fat.
-I still save cheese for places where I can really taste it – like on salads & with crackers – and leave it off when I don’t really notice it – like on sandwiches.
+Again, I buy organic and grass-fed varieties which are higher in omega-3’s than conventional cheeses, so that the fat I’m eating is more good fat than bad fat.
+I still save cheese for places where I can really taste it – like on salads and with crackers – and leave it off when I don’t really notice it – like on sandwiches.
 This helps me keep my cheese intake under control.

 When it comes to coffee and lattes, I go for whole or 2% (organic) milk.
-I love how creamy these taste, and I find I stay satisfied for SO much longer – it’s almost like having a meal rather than a beverage.
+I love how creamy these taste, and find I stay satisfied for SO much longer – it’s almost like having a meal rather than a beverage.
 For cereal and everyday uses, I still buy 1% milk because I like the taste and consistency.

 What foods have you changed your own opinion on?
 Have you seen any positive results from the changes?